 Swim outside at 32 degrees

-Though my kids are fans of ice, they were thrilled to jump into the year-round indoor/outdoor heated pool with a unique swim-through design—they entered from the indoor pool and swam past the heavy clear curtains to a steamy outdoor oasis in the chilly 30 degrees.
-If they dared to get out, the outdoor pool’s patio is heated, melting any snow or ice, making it safe to walk on.
+Though my kids are fans of ice, they were thrilled to jump into the year-round indoor/outdoor heated pool with a unique swim-through design—they entered from the indoor pool and swam past the heavy transparent curtains to a steamy outdoor oasis in the chilly 30 degrees.
+If they dared to get out, the outdoor pool’s patio was heated, melting any snow or ice and making it safe to walk on.
 It felt so free to swim outside in hot water while looking at the snow-covered trees around us.

-After dinner, we were amped up to try out one of the resort’s indoor amenities.
-One of our favorite parts was the 56-seat surround-sound movie theater that plays three different movies a day and offers free popcorn.
+After dinner, we were amped up to try one of the resort’s indoor amenities.
+One of our favorite parts was the 56-seat surround-sound movie theater that plays three movies daily and offers free popcorn.
 We watched Cool Runnings, based on the real story about a Jamaican bobsledding team—we were in the bobsledding spirit after we visited the Olympic Village Museum in Lake Placid and rode in the bobsled simulator earlier that day.

 During our stay, we were warmed by the nightly bonfires lit in the courtyard or, depending on the weather, in the clubhouse.
 We spied all the ingredients to make the most delicious (and complimentary) s’mores, which my family did, and of course, gobbled them up.
 Afterward, we got into a few friendly family competitions in the game room, where there was plenty of entertainment, including billiards, shuffleboard, foosball, board games, and a two-lane bowling alley.
 My kids loved playing the USA vs. USSR foosball after learning all about the 1980 Miracle On Ice that happened at the rink in Lake Placid when the US beat out the Russians for the gold medal in hockey.